An R Introduction to Statistics

 Excel File

-> library(gdata) # load the gdata package
+> library(gdata) # load gdata package

 > help(read.xls) # documentation